steveshogren/10-minute-vim-exercises/book_sample_delimited_edits.md

 #### Exercise - Visual

-Use the file "html\_sample.html".
+Use the file [html\_sample.html](html\_sample.html).
 Capitalize using all the words inside angle brackets, quotes, parens, and tags.
 Use `v` to visually select the characters, then `~` to capitalize all the selected characters.
-For example, &lt;html&gt;
-can be changed to &lt;HTML&gt; by moving the cursor inside the angle brackets and typing `vi<~`
+For example, &lt;html&gt; can be changed to &lt;HTML&gt; by moving the cursor inside the angle brackets and typing `vi<~`

 #### Exercise - Yank

-Use the file "yank-delimited.txt" to yank and move the contents of the angle brackets, quotes, parens, and move it to the line below.
+Use the file [yank-delimited.txt](yank-delimited.txt) to yank and move the contents of the angle brackets, quotes, parens, and move it to the line below.
 So the line like:

     (There is a )
     place where the sidewalk ends